ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 5.6 Test automation
 -------------------

 Different projects have different needs.
-What follows is a list of test automation frameworks and support libraries:
+What follows is a non-exhaustive list of test automation frameworks and support libraries:

 - for developers using Python: `pytest <https://docs.pytest.org/en/latest/>`_,